michaelfecker/grid-0x6/README.md

-# Procedural generation of a grid within a hexagonal shape.
+# Procedural generation of a rectangular grid with within a hexagonal shape.